 Pan-metagenomics association study across 23 diseases

 To distinguish diseased and healthy microbiomes from multiple cohorts, we performed a Pan-metagenomics association (Pan-MGAS) of multiple disease cohorts (23 diseases across 43 cohorts from 14 countries).
 We determined the enriched and depleted species within disease cohorts compared to healthy samples from the same country, showing an effect size greater than 0.3 (Fig. 2a, Supplementary Table S3 and Method).
-Some cohorts showed a depletion of multiple species such as cohorts Non-Small Cell Lung Cancer (NSCLC, from France), renal cell carcinoma (RCC frorm France), adenoma frorm Italy (Fig. 2a).
+Some cohorts showed a depletion of multiple species such as cohorts Non-Small Cell Lung Cancer (NSCLC, from France), renal cell carcinoma (RCC frorm France), adenoma from Italy (Fig. 2a).
 Conversely in some diseases had several enriched species, as we can see for most Colorectal Cancer (CRC) cohorts.

 Some species were either enriched or depleted across multiple cohorts, regardless of geographical differences.
 For example, Anaerostipes hadrus, Coprococcus comes, and Blautia obeum are among the most depleted species with all these examples found depleted in at least six different cohorts (Fig. 2b, Supplementary Fig. S1).
-The first two species have been described as butyrate producers and dominant species isolated from the healthy human colon[15]–[17], and the third has been associated with gut microbiota recovery after cholera infection and with normal maturation of the infant gut microbiota[18].
+The first two species have been described as butyrate producers and dominant species isolated from the healthy human colon[27]–[29], and the third has been associated with gut microbiota recovery after cholera infection and with normal maturation of the infant gut microbiota[30].